Cortown, Cortown, Co. Meath, A82 W027

 Price Distribution Analysis

-Asking price is positioned below the size-adjusted median, suggesting favourable entry conditions.
+Asking price is positioned below the median of comparable sales, suggesting favourable entry conditions.
 Median anchored to size-similar transactions.

 This chart shows where the asking price sits versus recent verified closed sales.
 It does not show your bid strategy.Same baseline as Market Position — size-adjusted.